Authentic Lessons for 21st Century Learning

 Explain

-Students define “interloper” and analyze motivation, conflict, and the impact of setting on the characters.
+Students define “interloper” and analyze motivation, conflict, and the impact of setting on the main characters.

 Extend

-Students research real-life vendettas and choose a genre to present their findings about the feud.
+Students research real-life vendettas and choose a method to present their findings about the feud.

 Evaluate